 If you’re thinking about getting married then the advice that Pastor Tommy Nelson has for you can be a very valuable thing to pay attention to.
 These are five pre marriage guidelines for a successful marriage.

-Pastor Nelson was interviewed a while back on the radio broadcast for the ministry of Family Life Today Familylife.com, aired in with Dennis Rainey.
+Pastor Nelson was interviewed a while back on the radio broadcast for the ministry of Family Life Today Familylife.com, with Dennis Rainey.
 It was a terrific interview —very helpful for those who are considering marriage.
 Below we’ve glean the five main points Tommy gave in his talk to a group of unmarried students and adults.

 This will give you a little “flavor” for what Tommy has to say.
 But he had to say a whole lot more that we didn’t include in this short article.
 So at the bottom of the page we will give you information that will take you to the web site for the ministry of Family Life Today so you can attempt to either listen to the rest of the interview (if your computer has sound capability) and/or to read the transcripts from the interview.

 We really encourage you to do so because we think you’ll both enjoy listening to (or reading) what Tommy Nelson has to say and will learn at the same time.
 Here’s a preview of the interview:

 I’m going to give you five things.
 I have watched marriages, I have counseled them, I’ve taught the Song of Solomon for years, I’ve worked in the pastorate now for almost 30 years, and I’ve seen them come, and I’ve seen them go. …If I was an atheist, I’d still give you these same five things, because I’ve watched them take place in couples.

 1. There has to be a theological unity.

 You and your future husband, you and your future wife, have to be on the same page on who God is, because He is your reference point for how you act, for how you perceive the universe, for how you perceive man, children, everything is your perception of God.
 They don’t simply have to be a Christian, but they have to line up on the major particulars.